 I visited Jeju last winter – at the start of December – and had a great trip.
 I spent two days in Jeju City (you only need one) and then had four days to explore the rest of what Jeju Island had to offer.

 I hired a car and took myself on a solo road trip around the coast.
 Loved it!

 I’ve put together a post on the best things to do in Jeju, to help you plan your trip, but that goes for all year round.

 This post is specifically for anyone wanting to visit Jeju in winter.

-I think Jeju Island would be a great place to visit when travelling comes back, and winter is a great time to go.
+Jeju Island in winter is a great time to go.
 Here’s why…

 Top Tips for Visiting Jeju in Winter

 I managed to get good hotel rooms for £20ish per night, with private bathroom, a central location and a double bed all to myself.
 I was really happy with all the hotels I stayed in, although, I’d recommend you book hotels on the coast, in the smaller villages, rather than in the cities.
 One of the best things about Jeju Island, is the stunning coastline.

 Read this article for help on booking the best places to stay on Jeju Island.
 Trust me!